yusufaine/tp/docs/DeveloperGuide.md

     * RecipeBook creates a new list.
 * 2b.
 The list is not empty.
     * RecipeBook checks if the input fields are valid
-        * If input fields are valid,
+        * If input fields are valid
+            * RecipeBook adds recipe

               Use case ends.

         * If input fields are invalid,
             * RecipeBook shows an error message